jgoalby/jgoalby.github.io/games/template/readme.md

 # More stuff to do
+- Make the get input scene not use keyboard to get the username, but use mouse based text input instead.
 - Could make a base container that contains code to always call events and clean up etc.
 - Need to display some kind of toast notification when notifications happen.
 - What about implementing a scrolling area for the settings?
 Might neeed at some point anyway.